vmendes/awesome-interview-questions/language-assessment.md

 A curated list of language interview questions.

-**Note**: If you need to assess other language other than English, please translate the questions accordingly (the concept should be the same). :wink:
+**Note**: If you need to assess another language (other than English), please translate the questions accordingly (the concept should be the same). :wink:

 # Table of Contents